HamidMosalla/IHttpClientFactoryWithAspNetMVCNinject/README.md

-# IHttpFactoryWithAspNetMVCNinject
+# IHttpClientFactoryWithAspNetMVCNinject
-Sample for using IHttpFactory with Asp.Net MVC and Ninject for DI
+Sample for using IHttpClientFactory with Asp.Net MVC and Ninject for DI